greeve/eportfolio/07_competency_e.md

 The online public access catalog (OPAC) is an electronic IR system that can store and retrieve bibliographic information for use by an information organization.

-While originally designed as an electronic replacement of the analog library card catalog system OPACs have developed into sophistocated IR systems with improved search and discovery technologies that information organizations rely on for access to physical and electronic resources.
+While originally designed as an electronic replacement of the analog library card catalog system OPACs have developed into sophisticated IR systems with improved search and discovery technologies that information organizations rely on for access to physical and electronic resources.

 Web search engines are another type of electronic IR system.